OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 Once installed, Tentacles:

 - Run as a Windows Service called **OctopusDeploy Tentacle**.
-- Wait for jobs from Octopus (deploy a package, run a script, etc).
+- Wait for tasks from Octopus (deploy a package, run a script, etc).
 - Report the progress and results back to the Octopus Server.

 Before you install Tentacle, review the the software and hardware requirements: